kazantsev033/SpecFlow.Contrib.JsonData/README.md

 # SpecFlow.Contrib.JsonData
-This package is actualy based on [SpecFlow.ExternalData](https://docs.specflow.org/projects/specflow/en/latest/Guides/externaldata.html) and supports all features described there.
+This package is based on [SpecFlow.ExternalData](https://docs.specflow.org/projects/specflow/en/latest/Guides/externaldata.html) and supports all features described there.

 I extended it to support Json files as data source